duart38/serverless-sockets/README.md

 ---

 We could also go full on crazy and make all the functions their own server instance and communicate with them somehow. this however has the limitation of possibly spawning a lot of servers and having to deal with all of them.

+## LLJS (or LLTS)
+basically the adoption of a byte-interpreter like data flow for very fast operations. this will be inspired by my upcoming image format geared towards NFTS (TODO: put a link here)